History of Iran: Khatami: reformers and conservatives struggle (1997–2005)

-Ahmadinejad: hardline conservatism (2005–2009)
+Ahmadinejad: hardline conservatism (2005–2013)

 In the 2005 Iranian presidential election, Mahmoud Ahmadinejad, mayor of Tehran, became the sixth president of Iran, after winning 62 percent of the vote in the run-off poll, against former president Ali-Akbar Hashemi Rafsanjani.
 During the authorization ceremony he kissed Khamenei's hand in demonstration of his loyalty to him.

-During this time, the American invasion of Iraq, the overthrow of Saddam Hussein's regime and empowerment of its Shi'a majority, all strengthened Iran's position in the region particularly in the mainly Shi'a south of Iraq, where a top Shia leader in the week of September 3, 2006 renewed demands for an autonomous Shi'a region.
+During this time, the American invasion of Iraq, the overthrow of Saddam Hussein's regime and empowerment of its Shi'a majority, all strengthened Iran's position in the region particularly in the mainly Shi'a south of Iraq, where a top Shia leader in the week of 3 September 2006 renewed demands for an autonomous Shi'a region.
 At least one commentator (former U.S. Defense Secretary William S. Cohen) has stated that as of 2009 Iran's growing power has eclipsed anti-Zionism as the major foreign policy issue in the Middle East.

 During 2005 and 2006, there were claims that the United States and Israel were planning to attack Iran, with the most cited reason being Iran's civilian nuclear energy program which the United States and some other states fear could lead to a nuclear weapons program.
 China and Russia opposed military action of any sort and opposed economic sanctions.
-Supreme Leader Ali Khamenei issued a fatwa forbidding the production, stockpiling and use of nuclear weapons.
+Khamenei issued a fatwa forbidding the production, stockpiling and use of nuclear weapons.
 The fatwa was cited in an official statement by the Iranian government at an August 2005 meeting of the International Atomic Energy Agency (IAEA) in Vienna.
+However, The IAEA reported in 2008 that Iran’s suspected nuclear weapons research remained “a matter of serious concern,” prompting European Union countries to agree on new sanctions.
+Additional U.N. sanctions followed in 2010.
+In 2011, Iran announced that the Bushehr Nuclear Power Plant had been connected to the national electricity grid for the first time.
+Eventually, the sanctions severely impacted Iran’s economy, contributing to a dramatic depreciation of the rial, which reportedly fell to a record low of 35,000 to the US dollar—an 80% drop since late 2011.